Preserving fermionic statistics for single-particle approximations in microscopic quantum master equations: Theory

-where ${^1A}_\alpha$ is a reduced system operator.
 This constraint dictates which system-environment coupling parameters guarantee physical dynamics for multiple electrons in a 1-body framework, provided the populations remain nonnegative.
 To avoid the risk of negative probabilities, we turn to recently developed microscopic MEs of GKSL form that guarantee positivity.